 Continuous performance management is a relatively modern approach to performance management.
 Unlike the traditional approach of annual performance reviews that takes place once a year, continuous performance management involves ongoing, check-in meetings throughout the year, along with real-time feedback to improve employee performance on a regular basis.

 As technology advances and our understanding of human motivation is improving, organizations are moving away from the once-a-year review practice, and now using OKRs with continuous performance management to align with and motivate employees.
 It accelerates performance by giving employees a direct line of sight into how their work impacts company goals and also ensures everyone is focusing on important company priorities.
-Businesses are also beginning to realize the disadvantages of the once a year annual review format and are looking for new ways to keep their employees motivated and their morale high.
+Businesses are also beginning to realize the disadvantages of the once-a-year annual review format and are looking for new ways to keep their employees motivated and their morale high.

 The key components of continuous performance management are: